denysdovhan/wtfjs/README.md

 [...[...'...']].lenght // -> 3
 ```

+### 💡 Explanation:

-**Explanation:** Why `3`?
+Why `3`?
 When we use spread operator TODO(link to spec), the `@@iterator` method calls, and the returned iterator is used to obtain the values to be iterated.
 The default iterator for string spreads string by character.
 After spreading, we're packing this characters into an array.
 Then spreading this array again and packing back to the array.

 A `'...'` string consists with three `.`, so the length of resulting array will be `3`.